 - Do not clutter your customer’s news feed with your constant updates and posts.
 A maximum of five well-spaced outposts a day will do.
 A sufficient gap between one post and the next will generate good results.

 - You can also send occasional marketing posts.
 Don’t let the customer get tired of you and your page due to excessive marketing.
 In process, you not just lose a customer but their entire network.

 Although Social Media is still in its nascent stage it has shown immense potential.
-Unsurprisingly enough, marketers and businesses have shifted some of their focus towards Social Media to promote their business and if it’s done in the right way the benefits could be humongous.
+Unsurprisingly enough, marketers and businesses have shifted some of their focus towards Social Media to promote their business and if it’s done in the right way using the right social media tools, the benefits could be humongous.